scottish-government-design-system/designsystem.gov.scot/get-started/analytics.md

 {% endraw %}
 {% endhighlight %}

-The design system performance team have created a Google Tag Manager container which can be imported if you are building a site with the design system.
+The Design System performance team have created a Google Tag Manager container which can be imported if you are building a site with the Design System.
 [Download the Google Tag Manager container](https://github.com/scottishgovernment/designsystem-assets/releases/download/0.1/designsystemgtm.json) or [contact the performance team](mailto:performance@gov.scot).